JoneYu45/Regularized_S-map_Python/README.md

 # Regularized_S-map_Python

 We develop this python script using the Scikit-learn’s ElasticNetCV function.
 The regularized S-map is used to analyze the varying bacterial interaction in community.
+Please cite Yu, Z., Gan, Z., Huang, H., Zhu, Y. & Meng, F. Regularized S-Map Reveals Varying Bacterial Interactions.
+Appl.
+Environ.
+Microbiol.
+86, e01615-01620, doi:10.1128/aem.01615-20 (2020) if this method is useful for your research.

 Detailed info about the regularized S-map can be found in the previous studies.